 3. Always bake pies on a baking sheet to prevent spillovers in the oven.

-Berry, apple, and pear pies cook for approximately 45 minutes.
+A pie with a raw fruit filling will bake for about an hour.
+Berry, apple, and pear pies cook for about 45 minutes.
 When using a pre-cooked filling, pies can bake at a higher temperature for a shorter period of time, just enough to thoroughly bake the crust and heat the filling.

 To check the doneness of the filling, insert a knife into the center of the pie.
 If it meets with little or no resistance, the pie is done.
 If the pie is not quite done but the top or edges are becoming too dark, loosely cover the top of the pie with aluminum foil to shield it from the heat.
 A glass pie dish is a great way to ensure the bottom crust is fully baked; using a baking stone or pizza stone is another trick.
 Baking on a stone ensures that the bottom crust on even the juiciest fruit pie will be done when the top is brown.
 Check out our step-by-step guide for How to Make a Pie Crust